 The 5 most underrated comic book films in history

-With the film market consumed by comic book adaptations, it’s inevitable that not every cape-wielding property will get people’s attention.
-And whether it’s due to poor timing, a lack of publicity or requiring an acquired taste, some of the genre’s most enjoyable films have never enjoyed the mainstream success of the big-name Marvel and DC superheroes.
+With the film market consumed by comic-book adaptations, it’s inevitable that not every cape-wielding property will get people’s attention.
+Whether it’s due to poor timing, a lack of publicity or requiring an acquired taste, some of the genre’s most enjoyable films have never enjoyed the mainstream success of the big-name Marvel and DC superheroes.

-Hell, most audience have probably never even heard of them.
-But that doesn’t make these five underrated comic adaptations any less entertaining as stand alone films that have stood the test of time.
+Most audiences have probably never even heard of them, but that doesn’t make these five underrated comic adaptations any less entertaining as standalone films that have stood the test of time.
 So let’s slap on our rose-tinted glasses and assess which basement-dwelling comic book movies belong in the limelight.

 Ask anybody who’s seen Dredd and they’ll say it’s a pitch-perfect recreation of the source material that delivers gripping action and a definitive portrayal of the titular character, courtesy of Karl Urban.
 The only tricky part of that request is actually finding somebody who saw Dredd.
 Ultimately, no matter how much good will was spread, there just wasn’t an appetite for this property.
 Its plot coincidentally mirrors another film released around that time, The Raid, which became a successful cult hit that spawned a sequel.
 So far, there’s been no such optimism for a Dredd franchise returning to the screens.